ropensci-review-tools/translation_guide/README.md

 # Meta

-All of the content of this repository is licensed [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).
+All of the content of this repository is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).

 You can cite this book using [its Zenodo metadata and DOI]().